Foreign Language and Area Studies (FLAS) Fellowship

 - A letter of application or acceptance into a language program in Southeast Asia that has been approved by the appropriate NIU language instructor working with the director of the Center for Southeast Asian Studies to make sure USDE approvals are secured.
 Written proof of acceptance into the language program will be required no later than April 1.
 Failure to secure a letter of acceptance by that date means the FLAS fellowship will be awarded to another candidate.
 See list of currently approved programs.

-Applicants must also request two letters of recommendation from those in a position to evaluate their academic credentials, in addition to (for intermediate and advanced level language students) the Language Reference Form.
-The letters should be addressed to the FLAS Fellowships Committee and delivered electronically to CSEAS Office Manager Rita Miller at firstname.lastname@example.org at the Center by 4:30 p.m.
+You must also solicit two letters of recommendation from those in a position to evaluate your academic credentials, in addition to (for intermediate and advanced level language students) the Language Reference Form.
+The letters should be addressed to the FLAS Fellowships Committee and delivered electronically to CSEAS Office Manager Rita Miller at firstname.lastname@example.org by 4:30 p.m.
 January 1, 2015.

 Award Provisions and Reporting Requirements

 - Summer FLAS awards are expected to provide a stipend of $2,500.
 In addition, a FLAS fellow's tuition at a Southeast Asia language program will be paid (up to $4,000).
 The costs for materials and/or lab fees are the responsibility of the student.

 - Summer FLAS fellowship recipients at the intermediate level (Year 2) must register for a minimum of 140 hours in their selected Southeast Asian language program.
 A fellowship recipient at the advanced level (Year 3 and above) must register for a minimum of 120 hours in their selected Southeast Asian language program.